Zeta Tau Alpha: Membership

+Governance

-Zeta Tau Alpha is structured into three separate organizations which facilitate fraternity operations: Zeta Tau Alpha Fraternity, Zeta Tau Alpha Housing Corporation, and Zeta Tau Alpha Foundation.
+Zeta Tau Alpha is structured into three separate organizations that facilitate fraternity operations: Zeta Tau Alpha Fraternity, Zeta Tau Alpha Housing Corporation, and Zeta Tau Alpha Foundation.
 These organizations are each supported by volunteers working at the local and national level as well as staff based at the International Office, based in Carmel, Indiana.
-The ZTA Foundation also provides Leadership Consultants to help provide direct national support for chapters during major events and for leadership development.
+The foundation also provides leadership consultants to help provide direct national support for chapters during major events and for leadership development.